alexnicholsamu/ML-coin-prediction/README.md

 ## Summary:

 This is my AI coin prediction algorithm.
 This is the alpha stage, so there will be improvements to come.
-Soon to be implemented: pipeline to get current data, accuracy improvements and more!
-(Ideally, better visuals as well)
+Soon to be implemented: qccuracy improvements and better visuals

-I use a BayesianLSTM model that I train using the dataset above, that predicts future prices of the specified coin using market patterns from coin history.
+I use a BayesianLSTM model that I train using the dataset above and pipeline-ing in most current data; it predicts future prices of the specified coin using market patterns from coin history.
 Then, the training history is plotted

 Coins available: Aave, BinanceCoin, Bitcoin, Cardano, ChainLink, Cosmos, CryptocomCoin, Dogecoin, EOS, Ethereum, Iota, Litecoin, Monero, NEM, Polkadot, Solana, Stellar, Tether, Tron, Uniswap, USDCoin, WrappedBitcoin, XRP